olidare/olidare.github.io/README.md

 ### Bio

-Technical Consultant with over 4 years of expertise in data analytics and intelligence, specializing in Splunk.
+Technical Consultant with over 4 years of expertise in Big Data Analytics and Intelligence, through Splunk.
 Highly proficient with Splunk for Data Onboarding, ETL, Data Optimisation and translating large, complex datasets into compelling visualisations and presentations.

 Currently pivoting toward a broader Data Analyst role by expanding proficiency in SQL, Python, and Tableau.
 Passionate about understanding data and helping organisations leverage their data for strategic value and transformation.